Arna, Bergen

 Arna is a borough in the city of Bergen in Vestland county, Norway.
 It is one of eight boroughs in Bergen.
-It encompasses the northeastern part of the municipality of Bergen.
-Arna was merged into the city of Bergen in 1972.
-Prior to that, it was the separate municipality of Arna.
+It encompasses the northeastern part of Bergen Municipality.
+The old Arna Municipality was merged into the city of Bergen in 1972 and since then it has been a borough within the city-municipality.
 The main population centres in the borough are the villages of Indre Arna, Ytre Arna, and Espeland.